RodrigoVillatoro/bs_helper/README.md

 ```

-IF YOU NEED TO CHECK MULTIPLA PAGES:
+IF YOU NEED TO CHECK MULTIPLE PAGES:

 1) Import the module
 ```python